-- 1. Make sure duty cycle has first been adjusted and peak boost set, as per page 9. - 2.
-Select the boost preset that you want to adjust (see page 8), then navigate to the "Gain" menu (tap "MENU" twice from Running Mode) the screen will scroll "gAln", followed by the current gain setting (default is 0). - 3.
+- 1. Make sure duty cycle has first been adjusted and peak boost set, as per page 7. - 2.
+Select the boost preset that you want to adjust (see page 6), then navigate to the "Gain" menu (tap "MENU" twice from Running Mode) the screen will scroll "gAln", followed by the current gain setting (default is 0). - 3.
 Set gain to 0, then drive the car in such a way that the boost pressure rises as fast as possible this is usually done by flooring the throttle at relatively high RPM. - 4.
-Now increase the gain setting using the up/down buttons (we suggest initially using coarse adjustments of 10), then drive the car again (using the same method as above to ensure consistency). - 5.
+Now increase the gain setting using the up/down buttons, then drive the car again (using the same method as above to ensure consistency). - 5.
 Note how the boost spool-up rate changes, and continue to adjust the gain setting to achieve the desired boost response.
 If you notice that boost starts to overshoot the target, reduce the gain setting until boost pressure hits the target consistently without overshooting. - 6.
 When done, tap "MENU" to move on to Sensitivity, or hold "MENU" to exit.
 In either case, the Gain setting will be saved to the boost preset that you are currently in. - 7.
-Repeat this procedure for any other boost presets you may wish to set up.
+Repeat this procedure for any other boost memories you may wish to set up.